-Thinkbank brings together Tasmanian Leaders Network to generate innovative solutions through dialogue to pressing and complex issues facing our community.
+Thinkbank is a process that brings together members of the Tasmanian Leaders Network to generate innovative solutions through dialogue to pressing and complex issues facing our community.

 Each Thinkbank is a process of at least six months of design and guided research to inform a two-day Thinkbank event.
 This process results in a stimulating and insightful public document and detailed set of actions to create real change in Tasmania.
 In this way, Thinkbank powerfully intervenes in public debate and policy decisions to create new and positive change for Tasmania’s future.